JuliaDiff/ForwardDiff.jl/docs/source/install.rst

     julia> Pkg.add("ForwardDiff")

-The current version of ForwardDiff.jl only supports Julia v0.4 and higher.
+The current version of ForwardDiff.jl only supports Julia v0.4.